Hotels near Santo Ninos Regional Catholic

 Which hotels near Santo Ninos Regional Catholic are good for team or group travel?

 Several hotels near Santo Ninos Regional Catholic accommodate team and group travel.
-Inn at Santa Fe SureStay Collection by Best Western (12.75 mi) offers complimentary breakfast and on-site laundry.
-Residence Inn by Marriott Santa Fe (13.11 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Comfort Inn Santa Fe South (13.43 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Santa Fe New Mexico (13.79 mi, from $79/night), Residence Inn by Marriott Santa Fe (13.11 mi, from $152/night), and Comfort Inn Santa Fe South (13.43 mi, from $93/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Santa Fe New Mexico also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Santo Ninos Regional Catholic?

-Yes — Residence Inn by Marriott Santa Fe (13.11 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Santa Fe (13.11 mi, from $152/night) is an extended-stay property near Santo Ninos Regional Catholic, with full kitchens and on-site laundry.

 Which hotels near Santo Ninos Regional Catholic offer free breakfast?

-Which hotels near Santo Ninos Regional Catholic have laundry facilities?
+Which hotels near Santo Ninos Regional Catholic have an outdoor pool?

-Which hotels near Santo Ninos Regional Catholic have a pool?
+Which hotels near Santo Ninos Regional Catholic have an indoor pool?

-Which hotels near Santo Ninos Regional Catholic have suites or extra space?
+Which hotels near Santo Ninos Regional Catholic have a fitness center?

-Which hotels near Santo Ninos Regional Catholic have an in-room kitchen or kitchenette?
+Which hotels near Santo Ninos Regional Catholic are pet-friendly?

 Ready to book near Santo Ninos Regional Catholic?